dokester/BayesicFitting/docs/manual.md

 discarded and replaced by a copy of one of the remaining walkers.
 The copied walker is wandered around randomly by one or more **Engine**s, provided it keeps a higher likelihood than the value of the discarded walker.
+Each of these steps is at a valid position, where they could be part of the ensemble.
+The steps are called phantoms.
-This way the ensemble of walkers stays randomly distributed over the prior while the ensemble as a whole slowly ascends the likelihood to the top.
+By this procedure the ensemble of walkers stays randomly distributed over the prior while the ensemble as a whole slowly ascends the likelihood to the top.
 The discarded walker is kept as a sample of the posterior, appropriately weighted.
-**NestedSampler** uses **Prior**s for the initial distribution of the parameters and an **ErrorDistribution** to calculate the likelihoods.
+**NestedSampler** uses **Prior**s for the initial distribution and for the sampling strategy of the parameters.
+An **ErrorDistribution** is used to calculate the likelihoods.

-**PhantomSampler** is an extension of **NestedSampler**, in the sense that it uses (some of) the intermediate positions that the walkers take when they are wandered around by the **Engine**s.
-These positions are commonly known as phantoms.
-How many phantoms are used, is governed by the keyword step=.
-In each iteration `step` percent of the ensemble is replace by new phantom walkers.
-The benefits of the scheme is a step-fold increase in calculation speed; the downside is less precision and less exploratory power.
-The value of `step` is limited to 10.

 **NestedSampler** needs more information to run than ordinary **Fitter**s.
 It needs priors for all  its parameters and it needs a